-Once you have converted to PDF you can run Adobe’s accessibility checker and use Acrobat tools to fix any problems (if your version of Acrobat allows).
-This won’t check everything and you will still need to check the PDF for ALT text content etc. You can also use the Adobe Read Out Loud function to check the reading order and to get a sense of how the document will appear to those people using screen readers.
+Once you have converted to PDF you can run Adobe Acrobat Accessibility ‘full check’ and use Acrobat tools to fix any problems (if your version of Acrobat allows).
+This won’t check everything and you will still need to check the PDF for images that require Alt text.
+You can also use the Adobe Read Out Loud function to check the reading order and to get a sense of how the document will present to those people using screen readers (see Further Resources).

 Whichever methods you use to produce your e-books you can supply some form of digital material that will allow greater access than the printed page.

 The DAISY Consortium (See What is an Accessible Product for information on DAISY files) has developed a cross platform, open source framework for document and digital talking books transformations – the DAISY Pipeline.
 This suite of tools can greatly assist you in your endeavours to produce accessible files that may be required in addition to your mainstream products.
 See Further Resources for details of the tools and services included in the Pipeline and links to installation guides.
 The DAISY Pipeline suite includes the plug-ins ‘Save as DAISY’ for MS Word and ‘Export as DAISY’ for Open Office transformations.